-(b) Weighted-

-securities to be issued upon exercise of outstanding options, warrants and rights average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

-Previously Approved by Stockholders:

-Amended Stock Plan 9,147,573 (1) \$ 10.66 (3) 1,191,811

-Not Previously Approved by Stockholders: (4)

-Supplemental Stock Plan 530,000 (2) N/A (3)
+(A) (C) NUMBER OF (B) NUMBER OF SECURITIES SECURITIES TO BE WEIGHTED- REMAINING AVAILABLE FOR ISSUED UPON AVERAGE EXERCISE FUTURE ISSUANCE UNDER EXERCISE OF PRICE OF EQUITY COMPENSATION OUTSTANDING OUTSTANDING PLANS (EXCLUDING OPTIONS, WARRANTS OPTIONS, WARRANTS SECURITIES REFLECTED IN PLAN CATEGORY AND RIGHTS AND RIGHTS COLUMN (A)) Previously Approved by Stockholders: Amended Stock Plan Not Previously Approved by 9,147,573(1) \$10.66(3) 1,191,811 Stockholders: (4) Supplemental Stock Plan 530,000(2) N/A(3)

--) Includes 1,440,000 shares of restricted stock and 7,707,573 options issued under the Amended Stock Plan. - Includes 530,000 shares of restricted stock issued under the Supplemental Stock Plan, the entire amount of securities issuable under such plan. - (3) Weighted-average exercise price excludes restricted stock. - (4) The Supplemental Stock Plan was not required to be approved by the Company's stockholders.
+- (1) Includes 1,440,000 shares of restricted stock and 7,707,573 options issued under the Amended Stock Plan. - (2) Includes 530,000 shares of restricted stock issued under the Supplemental Stock Plan, the entire amount of securities issuable under such plan. - (3) Weighted-average exercise price excludes restricted stock. - (4) The Supplemental Stock Plan was not required to be approved by the Company's stockholders.